 The remains of an old wagon in the stopes.

 Another image of the Adit workings, there was a lot of timbering in this section to support the roof.

 Dave holding a slave flash shows the length of the Adit passage, on the timbers in the foreground a memory of those who have worked or visited there.

-A final image of the main Adit section, with the camera set on”B” and mounted on a tripod.
+A final image on Cornish Mines Underground 2, this is of the main Adit section, with the camera set on”B” and mounted on a tripod.
 I walked the length of the Adit in darkness shooting the flashgun at regular intervals.
 A few wasted efforts but I think the final result was well worth it.

 Cornish Mine Gallery Underground 3